Our promise-keeping God

 cutting off their food supply in the land.

-17 But first he sent a man ahead of them
+17 But he first sent a man ahead of them

 Joseph, sold as a slave.

-18 His feet were hurt with shackles
+18 They bruised his feet with shackles

 19 YHWH’s word refined him